makinacorpus/php-goat/README.md

    dispatcher of this package, using more modern code and that is more extensively tested will eventually inherit from this dispatcher and message broker code.
- - Name normalization could end-up in its own package.

 # Pre-requisites